We ship to the EU, Northern Ireland and Norway

 Dames Rocket produce flowers varying in colour from deep rich purple, through all the paler lilac shades to white.
 Highly attractive to bees and other beneficial insects, the fragrant flowers perfume the air in late spring and early summer evenings.

-3. In spring, Dame’s Rocket lights up the woodland edges with her blossoms, providing nectar for hummingbirds, moths and butterflies, and fragrance for the soul.
+6. In spring, Dame’s Rocket lights up the woodland edges with her blossoms.

 Hesperis matronalis, Purple-Violet.